DAkashReddy/Heart-Failure-Prediction-Project/README.md

 # Heart Failure Prediction Project

 ## Overview
 The Heart Failure Prediction Project is an analytical and predictive modeling endeavor, aimed at determining the likelihood of heart failure from clinical data.
-The centerpiece of this project is a Tableau dashboard that showcases an in-depth visualization of patient data to aid in the discovery of actionable insights regarding key health indicators.
+The centerpiece of this project is a Tableau dashboard that showcases an in-depth visualization of a subset of the original patient data, specifically selected to aid in the discovery of actionable insights regarding key health indicators.

 ## Objectives
 Our objectives are multifaceted, aiming to: